 In knowledge articles, you can include a link directly to an appropriate service request or catalog section.
-Users will feel more confident turning to self-help resources when they know that help is only a click away.
+Users will feel more confident about turning to self-help resources when they know that help is only a click away.

 BMC Digital Workplace provides an intuitive experience for users to search for locations and assets such as conference rooms, offices, printers, and other resources that they need.
-BMC Digital Workplace is context- and location-aware, enabling users to find nearby resources, follow resource status updates, and update resource status to help other users.
+BMC Digital Workplace is context- and location-aware, enabling end users to find nearby resources, follow resource status updates, and update resource status to help other users.

 - Checking in to locations

 Scenario: Resources for new employees

 Irene recently joined the company.
 She was given access to the corporate intranet and has downloaded the BMC Digital Workplace application.
 However, she is having trouble finding her way around the intranet and cannot locate the onboarding PDFs that her new manager suggested she read.

 Using BMC Digital Workplace, she browses How-To resources and quickly finds the link to the page that contains PDFs for new hires.

 Scenario: Provision software and a new email account

 Jill recently started to manage a high-profile project for a new team.
 She needs Microsoft Visio to create process diagrams.
 She also wants a separate email account to communicate about this project.
 She searches the catalog in BMC Digital Workplace for Visio and submits a request.
 No approvals are required for this software request.
 Before long, the BMC Client Management Agent installs the software on her laptop.
 Jill also opens a request in BMC Digital Workplace for a Microsoft Office 365 email account.
 She answers a few questions to specify the email address, password, and other details for the account.
 When the account is generated, Jill receives a notification message.